vv9k/pkger/README.md

    - All the metadata and information needed for the build
    - **pkger** will install all dependencies listed in `build_depends`, depending on the OS type and choosing the appropriate package manager for each supported distribution.
 Default dependencies like `gzip` or `git` might be installed depending on the target job type.
 To skip installation of default dependencies add `skip_default_deps = true` to `[metadata]`
    - Below example recipe will be built for 2 images `centos8` and `debian10`.
 Each image also specifies the target that should be built using it.
-   - Special syntax for unique dependencies across OSes is used to correctly install `openssl-devel` on *CentOS 8* and `libssl-dev` on *Debian 10*
    - If `git` is provided as a field, the repository that it points to will be automatically extracted to `$PKGER_OUT_DIR`, otherwise `pkger` will try to fetch `source`.
    - If `source` starts with a prefix like `http` or `https` the file that if points to will be downloaded.
 If the file is an archive like `.tar.gz` or `.tar.xz` it will be directly extracted to `$PKGER_BLD_DIR`, otherwise the file will be copied to the directory untouched.
 ```toml